ibexa/documentation-developer/docs/tutorials/extending_admin_ui/2_creating_a_dashboard_tab.md

-# Creating a Dashboard tab
+# Step 2 - Creating a Dashboard tab

 The Dashboard is the front page that you visit after logging in to the Back Office.
 By default it contains two blocks: "Me" and "Everyone", which list Content items and Media.
-The "Me" block additionally lists your own drafts.
+The "Me" block additionally lists the current user's drafts.

 ![Unmodified dashboard](img/dashboard.png)